“If serving is below you, leadership is beyond you.” – Anonymous

-There are many wonderful examples of service leaders just in the past century or so, including such people as Martin Luther King Jr., John Wooden, John Maxwell, Cathy Truett, and many more.
+When you think servant leadership, think about people such as Martin Luther King Jr., John Wooden, John Maxwell, Cathy Truett, and many more.
 One of the most notable examples, Nelson Mandela, said, “A leader…is like a shepherd.
-He stays behind the flock, letting the most nimble go out ahead, whereupon the others follow, not realizing that all along they are being directed from behind.”[i]
+He stays behind the flock, letting the most nimble go out ahead, whereupon the others follow, not realizing that all along they are being directed from behind.”i

-We might ask, if service-oriented leadership is so much better, why has it taken so long to be taught?
-The reason is that it’s harder.
-In particular, service leadership requires sacrifice.
-It’s about putting self aside for the betterment of another person and the overall mission of the organization.
-The military, top-performing athletic teams, and the most influential leaders of all time deploy this principle.
-But, truthfully it’s easier to be selfish.
-In fact, it is nearly impossible to yield self-interest in service unless a common cause or mission becomes more important to us than the self-interest we’re naturally born with.
-If we are going to work harder at leadership, we need to understand the benefit we’ll receive for the effort.
+The simple reason is that it’s harder.
+Service requires sacrifice.
+It’s about putting one’s self aside for the betterment of others and the overall mission of the organization.
+The military, top-performing athletic teams, and the most influential leaders of all time embrace this principle.
+But, truthfully, for most of us, it’s easier to be selfish.
+In fact, it is nearly impossible to yield our self-interest unless a common cause or mission becomes more important to us than the self-interest we’re naturally born with.

 Not many people know about Darwin Smith, and that’s the point.
 He began as a simple in-house lawyer for Kimberly-Clark, but the future dramatically changed for both him and the company one day in 1971 when he was chosen to be the next CEO and chairman of the board.